Gladius (cephalopod)

 Gladii are known from a number of extinct cephalopod groups, including teudopseids (e.g. Actinosepia, Glyphiteuthis, Muensterella, Palaeololigo, Teudopsinia, Teudopsis, and Trachyteuthis), loligosepiids (e.g. Geopeltis, Jeletzkyteuthis, and Loligosepia), and prototeuthids (e.g. Dorateuthis, Paraplesioteuthis, and Plesioteuthis).

-Variability
+Morphology

 Gladii are shaped in many distinctive ways and vary considerably between species, though are often like a feather or leaf.
-Some examples are shown below.
+The equivalent part in cuttlefish is the cuttlebone.
+Below are examples of gladii from various families of squid;